- Search The Registry

 Born in NYC, William Jourdan Rapp was the son of a cigar manufacturer and merchant.
-He graduated from Cornell, Class of 1917 and volunteered for Army service.
+He graduated from Cornell, Class of 1917, and volunteered for Army service.
 Rapp served in France and remained in Europe until 1924.
-He worked in public service positions, such as a YMCA camp in Greece, as director of a camp for homeless "wild" boys on the Black Sea in Turkey, and a year as lecturer at the University of Athens.
+He worked in public service positions, such as a YMCA camp in Greece, as director of a camp for homeless "wild" boys on the Black Sea in Turkey, and for a year as a lecturer at the University of Athens.

-These included: Court of Human Relations; Big Sister; Aunt Jenny; Betty and Bob; Billy and Betty; Campbell Playhouse; and Central City.
+These included: the Court of Human Relations, Big Sister; Aunt Jenny; Betty and Bob; Billy and Betty; Campbell Playhouse; and Central City.
 Rapp's wife Virginia was closely associated with Rapp in his radio and magazine productions.
 Rapp was a long-time partner in the C.D.
 Morris organization, a group active in radio production, magazine, church promotion, and public relations.
 William Rapp died in 1942.